 If you think something has happened that could be a threat to life or property, call 911 right away.
-You never have to pay for a response to a 911 call, including an ambulance response.
+You never have to pay for a response to a 911 call.

 What kinds of emergency do you need to know about?